Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Omitted Proofs

 \begin{lemma}[\cite{5671167}] Consider an $n$-node graph $G$ and a tree $T$ such that the nodes know upper bounds on the corresponding stretches that sum up to $\alpha$.
 Then, for any parameter $k$ there is a sampling procedure, implementable locally, that gives a graph $H$ which satisfies with high probability the following:

 \begin{enumerate} \item $\mathcal{L}(G) \preceq \mathcal{L}(H) \preceq k \mathcal{L}(G)$; \item $H$ contains the edges of $T$ and $O(\alpha \log n /k)$ additional edges. \end{enumerate} \end{lemma}

-The final step for establishing \Cref{lemma:ultra_sparsification} uses the parallel elimination procedure of Blelloch et al. \cite{DBLP:journals/mst/BlellochGKMPT14}, which requires a logarithmic number of rounds under the $\pram$ model of computation.
+The final step for establishing \Cref{lemma:ultra_sparsification} uses the parallel elimination procedure of \citet{DBLP:journals/mst/BlellochGKMPT14}, which requires a logarithmic number of rounds under the $\pram$ model of computation.
 Thus, we can show the following lemma:

 \begin{lemma} Consider an $n$-node graph $H$ which is $\rho$-minor distributed into an $\overline{n}$-node communication network $\overline{G}$ for which \Cref{assumption:minor_aggregation} holds for some $Q = Q(\rho)$.
 Moreover, let $T$ be a spanning tree of $H$ and $W$ be the set of off-tree edges of $H$ with respect to $T$.
 Then, there is an algorithm which runs in $O(Q(\rho) \log n)$ rounds and returns a graph $\widehat{G}$, $1$-embeddable into $H$, satisfying the following: